EwenG/replique.el/README.md

 ### Clojure REPL

+Execute the command:

 `M-x replique/repl`

-Replique will prompt for a project directory and a REPL start script.
+Replique will prompt for a project directory.
+Choose your project root directory.
-When prompted for a REPL start script choose the "\*default\*" to start the REPLs without CLI options.
+Replique then prompts for a REPL start script.
+Choose the "\*default\*" entry to start the REPLs without CLI options.
-See [REPL start script](https://github.com/EwenG/replique.el/blob/master/doc/repl-sessions.md) for an explanation of the use of REPL start scripts.
+See [REPL start script](https://github.com/EwenG/replique.el/blob/master/doc/repl-sessions.md#repl-start-script) for an explanation of the use of REPL start scripts.
 Once done, Replique starts a socket REPL using a random available port number.

 Use `C-x C-e` to evaluate a Clojure form, `C-c C-l` to load a Clojure file in the REPL and `C-c M-n` to change the REPL namespace.